How Do I Schedule a COVID-19 Vaccine Appointment?

 Do you need a booster?
 Studies show that COVID-19 vaccine protection decreases over time.
 Boosters offer extra protection, especially against severe illness that can lead to a hospital stay or even dying from the virus.

-- Ages 5 to 11 can get a booster dose of the Pfizer vaccine at least five months after the completion of their initial series.
-Immune-compromised children can get a booster (fourth dose).
+- Ages 5 to 11 can get a booster dose at least 2 months after they received their original vaccine or booster shot.

 - Ages 12+ can get a booster dose of the updated Pfizer vaccine two months after their second primary dose or last original booster dose.
 The original Pfizer booster is no longer authorized for ages 12+.